Australian Institute of Health and Welfare (2022) Chronic kidney disease: Australian facts, AIHW, Australian Government, accessed 03 February 2023.

 It is possible that not every record in a dataset will correspond directly to one of these socioeconomic areas.
 Where data do not correspond, they have been excluded from analyses by socioeconomic area.

-In this report, comparisons are made between Aboriginal and Torres Strait Islander people and people who do not identify as Indigenous.
+In this report, comparisons are made between First Nations people and people who do not identify as Indigenous.

 People with ‘not-stated’ Indigenous status are excluded from any analysis by Indigenous status, unless otherwise stated.
 In cases where people with ‘not-stated’ Indigenous status are included, the comparison is between Indigenous Australians and ‘other Australians’.